waterFallss/Unmix-the-Flag/README.md

 <p>Try to find the flag! :) <br>
 Wait... <br>
 Here's the encryption: ⠱⠁ ⠹⠣ ⠱⠹ ⠱⠁ ⠹⠣ ⠹⠳ ⠱⠁ ⠹⠣ ⠹⠪ ⠱⠁ ⠹⠣ ⠱⠩ ⠹⠣ ⠱⠩ ⠹⠱ ⠻⠁ ⠫⠩ ⠫⠡ ⠻⠻ ⠹⠣ ⠱⠩ ⠹⠱ ⠻⠁ ⠻⠪ ⠻⠁ ⠻⠱ ⠫⠡ ⠻⠻ ⠫⠡ ⠫⠩ <br>
+Make sure to enclose the message inside the TUCTF{}.
 Have fun!! </p>